-This blackberry lemon bread is for all of you berry lovers, whether you pick your berries in a wild patch along the side of the road or as a mixed flat at the weekly Sunday market.
+This blackberry lemon bread was my bake for the reddit 52 week baking challenge: week 28 (seasonal ingredients 2).
+It’s an easy blackberry lemon cake for all of you berry lovers, whether you pick your berries in a wild patch along the side of the road or as a mixed flat at the weekly Sunday market.

 Mr. uglyducklingbakery’s sister recently visited with us for a week.
 She, a writer of poetry, spent one morning helping kiddo think of adjectives to describe a chocolate sheetcake we had baked.

 Inspired by this scene, I offer to you a list of adjectives that describe this blackberry lemon bread.
 Velvety.
 Bright.
 Tangy.
 Lemony.
 It’d be hard for it not to be lemony, as there’s lemon everywhere – in the cake, the syrup, and the lemon drizzle.

 Tips and tricks for this recipe

 Making the cake batter

 This recipe follows the “creaming method,” a common pattern for cakes.
 Cream the sugar and butter until light and fluffy (Panels #1 and #2 below).
 I think most people don’t cream their butter long enough.